Rowena Fire

 The Rowena Fire was a wildfire that burned near Rowena and The Dalles, Oregon.
-The fire allegedly ignited from sparks from a Union Pacific Railroad train that ignited brush below around 1:30 P.M.
-June 11, 2025.
+The wildfire ignited at approximately 1:30 P.M.
+June 11, 2025, and the cause of the fire is currently under investigation.
 The fire quickly spread to 3,000 acre that day.
 Governor Tina Kotek issued an Emergency Conflagration Act, enabling extra resources to fight the fire, and a state of emergency.
 The fire engulfed 56 residential, 91 secondary, and 18 minor structures.
 About 8,000 residents were under evacuation notices.

 The Rowena Fire rapidly spread from extremely low fuel moistures and strong winds that topped 30 mile per hour, and burned in uphill terrain.
 The fire closed portions of Interstate 84 and U.S. Route 30.
 The fire was reported 100% contained on June 25.

 Background

 The Rowena Fire was fueled by record-low fuel moistures and strong, gusty winds around 30 mile per hour.
 The fire ignited in quick, steep upwards terrain that moved east towards The Dalles.
 A wet winter resulted in a rapid growth of fire fuels, which quickly dried out under hot and dry conditions.
 Despite none of being Oregon under drought or abnormal dryness for the first time since 2019 just recently, April, May, and June were warmer and drier than average, leading to quick evaporation.